benbuzz790/bots/README.md

    - Must be top-level functions (not nested in classes or other functions)
    - Must not start with an underscore
    - Generally should be grouped in a single file
-   - Should prefer string inputs and outputs for better token efficiency
+   - Should prefer string inputs and outputs for reliability
    - Must catch all errors and return error messages as strings

 2. **Documentation Requirements**